Tutte le esperienze migliori

 The hike at Reykjadalur is easy to do.Photo by Regína Hrönn Ragnarsdóttir

-The hiking route to Reykjadalur can be reached by driving through Hveragerði (which is about an hour’s drive from Reykjavík) along the Ring Road travelling South.
-A gravel road leads to a carpark, where the trail begins.
+The hiking route to Reykjadalur can be reached by driving through Hveragerði (which is about an hour’s drive from Reykjavík) along the Ring Road traveling South.
+A gravel road leads to a car park, where the trail begins.

-From there, you will cross a river, then start a gentle ascent.
-The path goes up, down and along the faces of hills; and though it sometimes gets quite steep, is manageable for anyone comfortable on their feet in reasonable health, so long as the weather is fair.
+From there, you will cross a river and then start a gentle ascent.
+The path goes up, down, and along the faces of hills, and though it sometimes gets quite steep, it is manageable for anyone comfortable on their feet in reasonable health, so long as the weather is fair.

-For forty minutes or so, you will hike passed many steaming vents and bubbling springs, while enjoying the beautiful views around Reykjadalur.
+For forty minutes or so, you will hike past many steaming vents and bubbling springs while enjoying the beautiful views around Reykjadalur.
 You will then reach the warm river and can walk along it for twenty minutes or so to the perfect spot for bathing.

 In summer, you will also see a wealth of flora blooming on the hills and in the valley, particularly lupins.
-Around the hot springs, the chemicals rising from the earth provide even more colour, dying the soil pinks, blues, greens, reds and yellows.
+Around the hot springs, the chemicals rising from the earth provide even more color, dying the soil pinks, blues, greens, reds, and yellows.

 As with all hiking trails in Iceland, it is important to stick to the paths throughout.
 This is for your safety—considering the steep slopes, change of rockfalls, and boiling water—and for the protection of nature.
 Iceland’s flora is very delicate, and with the boom in tourism, strict rules are in place to protect it.